1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/monitoring.md

 ## Metrics 🌡️

+Working with real metrics is hard.
+Metrics are needed to give you an understanding of how your service behaves.
+That is, by definition, you have some uncertainty about the said behavior.
+Therefore, you have to be _hell certain about your observability part_.
+Otherwise, all sorts of metric misinterpretations and false conclusions will follow.

 ### `irate` vs `rate`

 - `rate`: Use **first** and **last** data points in the group, divide by **query interval**.